ks-amit/HIMS/README.md

 * git clone https://github.com/dumbape/HIMS.git

-* `cd ToDo-List`
+* `cd HIMS`

 * Make sure to have Node Js installed in your system.
-[Optional - Install npm nodemon]
+[Optional - Install package nodemon to waatch as you develop]

 * Run `npm install`

-* Make sure to have all dependencies on your local folder, or installed globally in your system
+* Make sure to have all dependencies in your local folder, or installed globally in your system

 * Import the file `database.sql` in your mySQL.

 * `db_controller` controls the database operations.
-Specify your database details there.
+Specify your database details there (modify the configuration section at the start of the file).

-* Make sure the server details are already in the table.
-If not, add it using the query:
-  `INSERT INTO server VALUES('<email>', '<pass>', '<proxy:port>')`

 * RUN `node main.js`